sidnkim1/Azure-Hybrid-Network/docs/architecture.md

 Branch
 ```

-The Azure Hub VNet serves as the central connectivity point between all environments.
+The Hub VNet serves as the central connectivity point between all environments.

 ---